Chart Color Schemes

 Minchinbury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely affecting the region.
-Notable initiatives include Sydney Metro - Western Sydney Airport, NSW State Emergency Service Facility Oakhurst, LOGOS Eastern Creek Logistics Estate, and Luxford Road Pavement Rehabilitation.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Key projects include Sydney Metro - Western Sydney Airport, NSW State Emergency Service Facility Oakhurst, LOGOS Eastern Creek Logistics Estate, and Luxford Road Pavement Rehabilitation.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.